pdfcpu/pdfcpu/getting_started/common_flags.md

 ## quiet, q

-Disables all output to the stdOut.
+Disables all output to stdOut.

 ## pages, p